nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 discuss the one for contacts.

-Currently, an essential attribute in the model are the filtered lists, which shows the results of searches and finds.
+Currently, an essential attribute in the model are the filtered lists, which show the results of searches and finds.
 The indexes used in commands like "edit" are taken with respect to these filtered list.
 These filtered lists, however, are backed by immutable observable lists, which helps update the JavaFX GUI.
 I initially tried to make copies of these observable lists,